 A useful tool throughout the analysis will be that of "permanent income".
-For individual ω , it is given by with s = x and s = y for pre- and post-tax income respectively.
+For individual ω , it is given by with s=x and s=y for pre- and post-tax income respectively.
 Note here that we are not discounting future incomes and/or utilities.
 Discounting the future could readily be done but at some expositional cost.
 Individuals are assumed to be averse to income variability over time.
-Their utility at period t, which we call periodic utility, is given by $U{\epsilon}(s)$, where $\epsilon \ge 0$ is a parameter of relative risk aversion. $U{\epsilon}(s)$ is a standard utility function in the literature; although its constant level of inequality/risk aversion simplifies exposition, other choices of functional forms are possible in our paper's framework.
+Their utility at period t, which we call periodic utility, is given by $U{\epsilon}(s)$, where $\epsilon \geq 0$ is a parameter of relative risk aversion. $U{\epsilon}(s)$ is a standard utility function in the literature; although its constant level of inequality/risk aversion simplifies exposition, other choices of functional forms are possible in our paper's framework.
+For simplicity, we assume homogeneity of aversion to income variability; in such a framework, it may be best to think of ε as a "social planner" aversion to variability.
 Denote the inverse of the utility function $u = U{\epsilon}(s)$ by